Stencil ステンシル

 0.42C4

 Stencil emits MIDI notes from a shift register.
-On each host step it reads the register as an integer, maps the value into a user-set MIDI note range, and emits the note with probability density.
+On each host step it reads the register as an integer and maps the value into a user-set MIDI note range.
+The register’s lowest bit acts as the step’s gate — if it’s 1 the note fires with probability density, if it’s 0 the step is silent.
 Then it shifts one position — the bit cycling out is flipped with probability 1 − lock before being reinserted at the head.
 Lock at 1.0 freezes the register into a perfect loop; at 0.0 every bit flips and the register becomes pure noise.
 Intermediate values gradually mutate the loop, and 0.95 is the classic slowly-evolving-pattern setting.

 Stencil isn’t a sequencer you draw notes into.
 The pattern emerges from initial randomness, and you shape it by holding lock high when a section you like comes around.
 The trigger mode selects how steps advance: auto follows the host transport, gate advances only while a key is held, and seed lets incoming note-on / note-off events write the head bit so the player becomes the bit source.
 Stencil emits unquantized chromatic notes; chain a Pointsman device downstream for scale-locked output.